How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 Step 5: Cover and Weight

 Cover with a no-holed tray to maintain humidity and darkness.
-Optionally add 3-7 lb weight on top for better seed contact and germination.
+Optionally add a 3 to 7 lb weight on top for better seed contact and germination.

 Step 6: Germination